 Removing drug abuse from the mix has been found to reduce the number of compensation claims filed by employees.
 This implies fewer lawsuits and risks the company would otherwise have to worry about.

 How is it done?

-Unlike the breathalyzer tests policemen conduct to determine if drivers are under the influence of alcohol, drug testing aims to determine if the test subject is a user, even if he or she is not under the influence of the drug at the time of testing.
+Policeman use the breathalyzer tests to determine if drivers are under the influence of alcohol.
+However, drug testing decides if the person is a user, even if he or she is not under the influence of the drug at that time.
 Residual amounts of abused drugs are still detectable to some extent in the user’s saliva, hair, and urine.

 The most practical method of drug screening for construction workers is urine testing.
 Urine samples retain large amounts of drugs for a couple of days.
 They can easily be tested right away on-site and without requiring hi-tech costly laboratory equipment.